when to transplant an avocado tree into a pot after growing in water

 But eventually, the young avocado tree needs to be transplanted into soil, whether in a pot or outdoors.
 The avocado tree is a fairly sturdy plant.
 As such, transplanting it is reasonably straightforward.

-Sprouting baby avocado tree seedlings
+sprouting baby avocado tree seedlings

 If the leaves begin to curl or develop brown tips, a move to soil is necessary.
 First, transplant the avocado tree into store-bought potting mix in a 6 to 8-inch pot.
 Place the seed in the center of the pot, near the surface of the soil.
 Keep the avocado tree well-watered and in a sunny location, preferably an east- or west-facing window.
-Then get ready to watch your avocado tree grow fast.

-“Do not grow seedlings from supermarket avocados, for several reasons: Avocados do not come true from seed; undrafted seedlings may take up to 10 to 15 years to bear fruit; and salty irrigation water can cause moderate to severe leaf tip burn on these plants.”
+“Do not grow seedlings from supermarket avocados, for several reasons: Avocados do not come true from seed; ungrafted seedlings may take up to 10 to 15 years to bear fruit; and salty irrigation water can cause moderate to severe leaf tip burn on these plants.”

 Avocadoes, Texas A&M Agrilife Extension

-Avocado seedlings crowded
+avocado seedlings crowded

 These seedlings are crowded in this pot and should be potted up individually in separate planters.